 1. The 5G ProSe UE-to-UE Relay has discovered other UEs in proximity and obtains the Direct discovery set from other UEs in proximity per RSC. (e.g. via a previous 5G ProSe UE-to-UE Relay Discovery or via secure PC5 connection between 5G ProSe U2U Relay and 5G ProSe End UE (refer to TS 33.503 [29])).

 2. The 5G ProSe UE-to-UE Relay sends a UE-to-UE Relay Discovery Announcement message.
-The UE-to-UE Relay Discovery Announcement message contains the Type of Discovery Message, User Info ID of the 5G ProSe UE-to-UE Relay, RSC and list of Direct discovery set received from the 5G ProSe End UEs supporting the RSC.
+The UE-to-UE Relay Discovery Announcement message contains the Type of Discovery Message, User Info ID of the 5G ProSe UE-to-UE Relay, RSC and Direct discovery set including the protected User Info ID(s) received from the 5G ProSe End UEs supporting the RSC.
 The UE-to-UE Relay Discovery Announcement message is sent using the Source Layer-2 ID and Destination Layer-2 ID as described in clause 5.8.4.

 The 5G ProSe UE-to-UE Relay shall only announce User Info IDs of other UEs in proximity that did not include an Announce Prohibited Indication when they were previously discovered.

-NOTE: 5G ProSe UE-to-UE Relay announces Direct discovery set from other UEs in proximity only if their PC5 signal strength measured by the 5G ProSe UE-to-UE Relay is above configured signal strength threshold as specified in TS 38.331 [16].
+NOTE: 5G ProSe UE-to-UE Relay announces Direct discovery set including the protected User Info ID(s) from other UEs in proximity only if their PC5 signal strength measured by the 5G ProSe UE-to-UE Relay is above configured signal strength threshold as specified in TS 38.331 [16].

 A 5G ProSe End UE monitors announcement messages from a 5G ProSe UE-to-UE Relay.
 The 5G ProSe End UEs determine the Destination Layer-2 ID for signalling reception as specified in clause 5.1.